tp-link-extender/MercuryCore/README.md

 -   Copy the `.env.example` file to `.env` to set up the environment variables (if the containers are set up on localhost, likely nothing needs to be changed)
 -   Open a terminal and navigate to the directory of the repository
 -   Run `bun i -g pm2` to install pm2, the node process manager
--   Run `bun prod` to install dependencies and build the website
+-   Run `bun -b prod` to install dependencies and build the website
 -   Run `pm2 start --interpreter ~/.bun/bin/bun build` to start the website as a background process.

 You can run other commands to manage the process, see `pm2 --help` for more information.